qbradq/sharduo/README.md

 That said below are some things I have learned about administrating this shard.

+* Cron jobs will fail to run until the super-user account is created.
+* The first account created will be flagged as the super-user.
 * It takes about 30 minutes after first shard start for all of the ore to spawn.